LAX/Metro Transit Center

 The LAX/Metro Transit Center is an intermodal transport hub in the Westchester neighborhood of Los Angeles, California.
 Located near Aviation Boulevard and 96th Street, the facility serves as a transfer point between the Los Angeles Metro Rail system and other modes of transportation.
 It is served by the C and K rail lines and connects to multiple Metro Bus and municipal bus routes.
 The facility also includes a customer service center and a Metro Bike Hub.
 It opened on June 6, 2025.

-Los Angeles World Airports (LAWA) refers to the facility as the Intermodal Transportation Facility East (ITF East).
-It currently serves as the primary Metro Rail connection to Los Angeles International Airport (LAX) via LAX Shuttle buses, until the LAX Automated People Mover opens, which is scheduled for June 2026.
+Los Angeles World Airports (LAWA) refers to the facility as the Intermodal Transportation Facility East (ITF East), and it is the primary Metro Rail connection to Los Angeles International Airport (LAX).
+Currently passengers travel between the station and the airport terminals via LAX Shuttle buses; SkyLink, an automatic people mover currently under testing, will replace those buses when it opens, although LAWA has not announced an opening date.

 History

 Since the dismantling of the Pacific Electric system, proposals to connect Los Angeles International Airport (LAX) to the regional rail network have circulated since the 1960s.

 Stub ends constructed in the 1990s near Aviation/Imperial station for a future extension to LAX, now used to connect the C and K lines.

 During the planning of the C Line (then known as the Green Line) in the late 1980s, Metro considered extending the line north from Aviation/Imperial station to LAX.
 Proposed options included direct service to terminals or a station near Lot C, with connections via a people mover.
 To preserve the option for a future extension, Metro constructed concrete ramps and stub tracks just west of the Aviation/Imperial station as part of the original line.
 However, the extension plans were canceled by 1994 following disagreements with the Federal Aviation Administration (FAA) and local officials, some of whom preferred the line to serve residential communities.
 Some critics also accused Los Angeles World Airports (LAWA) of opposing the extension to preserve parking revenue.

 When the C Line opened in 1995, the nearest station to the airport was Aviation/Imperial, approximately 2.4 mi away.
 A free LAX Shuttle was provided to connect passengers between the station and terminals.

 In the 1990s and 2000s, planning for the north–south K Line (originally the Crenshaw/LAX Line) revived interest in an LAX rail link.
 The proposed alignment ran along Aviation Boulevard, near the airport, and included a wye junction from the stub at Aviation/Imperial station, allowing the C Line to eventually share K Line tracks to the north.
 However, the K Line did not initially include a dedicated airport station; instead, a separate project was launched in 2011 to evaluate connection options under the Airport Metro Connector (AMC) program.